sidmulajkar/sidsblog/sidmulajkar/content/posts/what-is-database-sharding.md

 --

-**Bear in mind that if your application or website grows past a certain point, none of these strategies will be enough to improve performance on their own.
-In such cases, sharding may indeed be the best option for you.**
+##### Bear in mind that if your application or website grows past a certain point, none of these strategies will be enough to improve performance on their own.
+In such cases, sharding may indeed be the best option for you.

+--

 ---